ggworldindustries/ggworldindustries/README.md

 **About Me**

 I'm Gideon Gachie, a passionate .NET Developer with expertise in C#, Blazor, MAUI, and Xamarin.Forms.
-As the co-founder of Africa Konnect and founder of AriyoTech, I thrive on turning ideas into reality and exploring the latest trends in technology.
+As the co-founder of Africa Konnect and founder of AriyoTech, I thrive in turning ideas into reality and exploring the latest trends in technology.

 **Currently Exploring**